-Lehigh County has partnered with the Lehigh Valley Planning Commission (LVPC) to study and develop programs to improve climate concerns.
+Lehigh County has partnered with Lehigh Valley Planning Commission to study and develop programs to improve climate concerns.
 Air and water quality are important to the health and wellness of our citizens.
 This project continues.

-Lehigh County has partnered with LVPC to study housing and develop programs to improve housing equity & attainability.
-The Federal Reserve and the Urban Land Institute have joined on as support partners.
+Lehigh County has partnered with Lehigh Valley Planning Commission to study housing and develop programs to improve housing equity & attainability.
+The Federal Reserve, along with the Urban Land Institute have joined on as support partners.
 Our goal will be to evaluate housing needs, provide mapping support for effective zoning/planning, and provide financial opportunities for developers to control costs and provide affordable housing.
 In addition, we have dedicated financial funding support for developers to create equitable housing options to meet local citizen needs.
-Official project kickoff is scheduled for July 26, 2024.
+Official project kickoff is scheduled for July 26' 2024.
 It is anticipated the study will be completed in late 2025.

-Human Relations has initiated a study to improve our workforce development in the post-COVID19 environment.
+Human Relations has initiated a study to improve our workforce development in the post COVID19 environment.
 Project is underway.

-Job Development through economic support will be provided for projects that support local, challenged, and currently underperforming classes of the under-employed labor force that were negatively affected by COVID-19.
-Project specifics are being presented to the County Board of Commissioners for approval.
-It is anticipated the project will be approved in the summer of 2024.
+Job Development through economic support will be provided for projects that support local, challenged and currently underperforming class of underemployed labor force, that were negatively affected by COVID19.
+Project specifics are being presented to County Board of Commissioners for approval.
+It is anticipated the project will be approved in summer, 2024.

-Attainable Housing initiative will allocate funding to support lower-cost housing opportunities in the Justice40 areas of Allentown that were negatively affected by COVID-19.
-This program has been approved by the Executive and the Board of Commissioners.
+Attainable Housing initiative will allocate funding to support lower cost housing opportunities in the Justice 40 areas of Allentown, that were negatively affected by COVID19.
+This program has been approved by the Executive and Board of Commissioners.

-Our investment into the Coca Cola Park minor league baseball venue continued in 2023 with funding to support this quality of life initiative.
-The park is a local citizen favorite and provides healthy, family fun to our constituency.
+Our investment into Coca Cola Park, minor league baseball venue continued in 2023 with funding to support this quality of life initiative.
+The Park is a local citizen favorite, and provides healthy family fun to our constituency.
 Project is complete.